josehoras/Self-Driving-Car-Nanodegree-Capstone/README.md

 The diagram below shows the subsystem division, as well as the ROS nodes and topics.

 - nodes: are single process within the ROS graph.
-They correspond in our case to Python files.
 The main nodes that we worked on, or completed from the Udacity repository, were:
-	- **tl_detector.py:** in the perception subsystem.
+	- **tl_detector:** in the perception subsystem.
-	- **waypoint_updater.py:** in the planning subsystem
+	- **waypoint_updater:** in the planning subsystem
-	- **dbw_node.py:** in the control subsystem
+	- **dbw_node:** in the control subsystem
 - topics: are named buses over which nodes send and receive messages, by subscribing or publishing to them.

 <img src="imgs/final-project-ros-graph-v2.png" width="100%" height="100%" />

 #### Perception (tl_detector.py)

-This node will:
+This node subscribes to four topics:
+- `/base_waypoints`: provides the complete list of waypoints for the course.
+- `/current_pose`: determines the vehicle's location.
+- `/image_color`: provides an image stream from the car's camera.
-- find the waypoint of the closest traffic light in front of the car.
+- `/vehicle/traffic_lights`: provides the (x, y, z) coordinates of all traffic lights.

-- classify the traffic light state from the camera image in `tl_classifier.py`
-- if the traffic light is red, it will publish its waypoint into the `/traffic_waypoint` topic
+This node will find the waypoint of the closest traffic light in front of the car.
+This point will be described by its index counted from the car (e.g.: the number 12 waypoint ahead of the car position).
+Then, the state of the traffic light will be acquired from the camera image in `/image_color` using the classifier implementation in `tl_classifier.py`.
+If the traffic light is red, it will publish the waypoint index into the `/traffic_waypoint` topic

 #### Planning (waypoint_updater.py)